Tanzeebul-Tamim/Assignment-Compiler/README.md

   - c
   - cs

-- **_Subdirectory Handling:_** The program can process files in subdirectories, making it easier to handle projects with complex folder structures.
+- **_Subdirectory Handling:_** <br>
+The program can process files in subdirectories, making it easier to handle projects with complex folder structures.
 However, it is **highly recommended** to keep all files in the main directory of the provided path, as issues might occur if files are spread across multiple subdirectories.

-- **_Automated Task Sequence Detection:_** Automatically detects numbered task sequences (e.g., `Task 1`, `Task 2` or `task1`, `task2` or `Task-01`, `Task-02` etc.) from file names.
+- **_Automated Task Sequence Detection:_** <br>
+Automatically detects numbered task sequences (e.g., `Task 1`, `Task 2` or `task1`, `task2` or `Task-01`, `Task-02` etc.) from file names.
 If the sequence is not in order, you can manually input or reorder the tasks in the correct sequence.

-- **_Manual Task Sequence Detection:_** If the program fails to detect a proper sequence or if your files are not named consistently, you’ll be prompted to manually provide the correct sequence for each file.
+- **_Manual Task Sequence Detection:_** <br>
+If the program fails to detect a proper sequence or if your files are not named consistently, you’ll be prompted to manually provide the correct sequence for each file.
 This ensures that the tasks are ordered correctly before generating the final output.

-- **_Combining Multiple Files as One Task:_** The program also allows you to combine multiple files into a single task in the generated output.
+- **_Combining Multiple Files as One Task:_** <br>
+The program also allows you to combine multiple files into a single task in the generated output.
 If you have related files that should be considered part of the same task, you can group them together, and they will be treated as one task in the final document.

-- **_Removing Package Statements:_** The program automatically detects and removes `package` statements from the top of Java files.
+- **_Removing `package` Statements:_** <br>
+The program automatically detects and removes `package` statements from the top of Java files.
 If a `package` statement is present, it is excluded from the generated output, ensuring that the file content starts immediately from the next statement, with trailing blank lines removed for a clean format.

-- **_Error Handling:_** Validates input files to ensure they exist and are formatted correctly.
+- **_Error Handling:_** <br>
+Validates input files to ensure they exist and are formatted correctly.

-- **_Empty Directory Detection:_** The program can detect and reject empty directories if provided, ensuring only valid directories containing files are processed.
+- **_Empty Directory Detection:_** <br>
+The program can detect and reject empty directories if provided, ensuring only valid directories containing files are processed.

-- **_Handling Files with the Same Name:_** If a file with the same name already exists in the directory, the program provides 3 options to the user:
+- **_Handling Files with the Same Name:_** <br>
+If a file with the same name already exists in the directory, the program provides 3 options to the user:

-  - **Overwrite:** Replace the existing file with the new one.
+  - **_Overwrite:_** Replace the existing file with the new one.
-  - **Create New Version:** Generate a new version of the file with a suffix like `(1)`, `(2)`, etc., appended to its name.
+  - **_Create New Version:_** Generate a new version of the file with a suffix like `(1)`, `(2)`, etc., appended to its name.
-  - **Skip:** Skip the current file writing operation entirely.
+  - **_Skip:_** Skip the current file writing operation entirely.

-- **_Tailored for BRAC University:_** Specifically designed to assist students in BRAC University's **CSE111 - Programming Language II** course.
+- **_Tailored for BRAC University:_** <br>
+Specifically designed to assist students in BRAC University's **CSE111 - Programming Language II** course.
 The utility simplifies the task of combining multiple assignment files into the `.txt` format, which is the only valid and accepted format for assignment submissions in this course.

-- **_Future GUI Support:_** Plans for a graphical user interface to simplify the process further.
+- **_Future GUI Support:_** <br>
+Plans for a graphical user interface to simplify the process further.
 </details>

 ---